1,000+ Opportunities

 **Grant submissions must fit into one of the following focus areas:** * Mental, Social, and Emotional Health * Bridging Community Divides * Financial Assistance & Food Insecurity **CSX grants do not support the following:** * Telephone/mail solicitations (U.S. mail and email) * Organizations outside of CSX’s service network * Religious organizations not registered with the IRS * Organizations that discriminate (based on race, religion, gender or sexual orientation) * Political candidates or lobbying organizations * Limited constituency organizations/clubs * Individuals, conferences, travel * Anti-business groups or controversial organizations **Apply for a CSX Pride in Service Grant**(Suggested Ranges are $2,500 to $25,000) * CSX Responsible Disclosure Policy

-Based on current listing details, eligibility includes: Nonprofits and government entities (including fire departments) in CSX service areas (including Florida) that support veterans, active military, and first responders.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and government entities (including fire departments) in CSX service areas (including Florida) that support veterans, active military, and first responders.
+Confirm the full requirements in the official notice before applying.